aheissenberger/gatsby-starter-netlify-cms/src/content/sections/token/index.md

 title: The CRWD Token
 title1: ' '
 title2: The CRWD Token
+quote: >-
-quote: The CRWD Token is the core of all transactions made within the CRWD network.
+  The CRWD Token is the core of all transactions and acts as fuel to the CRWD Network.
 description: >-
   Without the CRWD Token, no investments can be made via the crowdfinancing platform.

-  Because the CRWD Token is needed to participate in the CONDA blockchain-supported ecosystem, it is also mandatory for the successful buying and selling of investments, and for maintaining all the positive aspects that blockchain brings to the table: transparency, security, and decentralization.
+  Because the CRWD Token is needed to participate in the CONDA blockchain-supported network, it is also mandatory for the successful buying and selling of investments, and for maintaining all the positive aspects that blockchain brings to the table: transparency, security, and decentralization.
 whitepaper: /img/conda-white-paper.pdf